-Filling Out Form I-912 for a Fee Waiver
+Filling Out Form I-912 for an Immigration Fee Waiver

 Government filing fees for immigration processing can be expensive.
-However, if you don’t earn much money and you don’t have a lot of assets, you can ask U.S.
+However, if you don’t earn much money and you don’t have a lot of assets, you can ask USCIS for a waiver.

 Made a Mistake on an Immigration Form?
 How to Correct It

 Don't just leave a mistake uncorrected and hope for the best, or it may come back to bite you.

 Protect Yourself Against USCIS Losing Your Immigration Application

 Plan ahead for the possibility that a U.S. government agency may lose all or part of your application for a visa, green card, or other immigration benefit.